StatisKit/StatisKit/doc/user/install_it.rst

 .. note::

-    **Conda** environments proposed in the :ref:`recommended-installation` section can be adapted to fit your purposes.
+    **Conda** environments proposed in the :ref:`section-recommended-installation` section can be adapted to fit your purposes.